Master of Science in Critical Sexuality Studies

 Curriculum

-The master's balances foundational and specialized coursework to prepare each student to pursue the scholarship that best suits their academic and career goals.
-Our three distinct emphases allow students to specialize in topics in critical sexuality studies while also receiving a deep understanding of the field.
+The master's balances foundational and specialized coursework to prepare each student to pursue the projects that best suit their academic and career goals.
+Our emphases in sex counseling and sex tech allow students to specialize in areas that position them for professional relevance, while also receiving a deep understanding of the critical sexuality studies field.

-A M.S. in Critical Sexuality Studies can prepare students for certification by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
+A M.S. in Critical Sexuality Studies positions students for certification by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).

 -